 First, implement the doctor's personal check-in.
 If an initial-phase patient misses an appointment, have the doctor—not just the front desk—make a personal call.
 "Hey John, it's Dr. Carter.
 Concerned you missed your appointment.
 Is everything okay?"
 This is powerful, showing genuine care and often revealing the true no-show reason.
 An Austin plumbing business uses a similar strategy, dramatically improving retention.
 Second, celebrate milestones and progress.
 Acknowledge patient progress.
 When a patient "graduates" from one care phase, make it an event.
 "Congratulations, Sarah, you've completed stabilization!
 Moving to corrective care, excited for your progress."
 This positive reinforcement builds momentum, reducing disengagement.

-5. Leverage GoHighLevel for Automated Patient Commitment: Systematize Your Success
+5. use GoHighLevel for Automated Patient Commitment: Systematize Your Success

 Manually managing communication and reminders is nearly impossible.
-GoHighLevel is a game-changer, creating an automated ecosystem supporting patient commitment and freeing your team.
+GoHighLevel is a significant advantage, creating an automated ecosystem supporting patient commitment and freeing your team.

 Automating these critical touchpoints ensures no patient falls through the cracks.
 You systematize best practices, significantly reduce your chiropractic appointment no-show rate, and free your team to deliver outstanding care and grow your practice.